Ebenezer080925/Ogundaisi-Ebenezer---Boycode---4.0-Data-analysis-Cohort/README.md

 #        My Journey In the Boycode 4.0 Data analysis Class

-## I'm Grateful to Mr Edu Ibrahim Olamilekan a.k.a Drollazz for taking through this journey and making it easy for us 🙏❤️
-This portfolio showcases my data analysis work across three platforms, progressing from data cleaning and formula-based analysis in Excel spreadsheets to building interactive dashboards On PowerBi and querying relational databases on SQL.
+## This portfolio showcases my data analysis Journey across three platforms, progressing from data cleaning and formula-based analysis in Excel spreadsheets to building interactive dashboards On PowerBi and querying relational databases on SQL.

+### I would like to express my deepest gratitude to my tutor, Mr. Edu Ibrahim Olamilekan (a.k.a Drollazz).
+Thank you for your patience, expert guidance, and for making the complex world of Data Analytics so accessible.
+This journey was made possible because of your dedication to our growth.
+I am truly grateful for the skills I've gained under your mentorship. 🙏❤️
-## Scroll down read through You will love it
+## Scroll down read through and also use the drop down in the Table of content for breakdown

 #        TABLE OF CONTENT